 4. The scaffold company name and contact details must be clearly displayed on the structure securely, located at a height so they can be easily and safely read by an inspector or the public whilst the scaffolding is in situ.

-5. You must display your scaffolding tag to demonstrate the scaffolding is being regularly inspected by the company responsible for maintaining it (licensee).
+5. You must display your scaffolding tag securely, located at a height so it can be easily and safely read by the public and council officers whilst the scaffolding is in situ to demonstrate the scaffolding is being regularly inspected by the company responsible for maintaining it (licensee).

 6. If the erection of the scaffolding structure is incomplete, a sign must be attached to the scaffolding structure confirming this status and this sign must be clearly visible to the public.

 7. All traffic and pedestrian management is to be set up in accordance with the Safety at Street Works and Road Works Code of Practice unless otherwise directed by a condition of the licence.

 8. The licensee shall ensure safe access for pedestrians is maintained at all times.
 This is to include a footway minimum clear width of 1.2 metres, except for scaffolding structures on footways with a high footfall where a minimum 1.5 metre footway clear width is required.
 Please contact the council’s licensing team if you need advice.

 9. The scaffolding must be erected a minimum of 450mm from the edge of the footway kerb.
 If you are unable to achieve this, please contact a member of the licensing team to discuss.

 10. The licensee shall ensure existing road signs or lights are not obstructed or rendered less effective by the construction of the scaffold.